 My kids loved quesadillas when they were growing up (they still do).
 Quesadillas were the most popular answer to the What do you want for lunch? request, and I was often churning out huge batches of them when they had friends over - they'd eat them as fast as I could make them.
 So quesadillas were a no-brainer for me to 'lentilify'.

 * * * * *

-Note: The advantage of this recipe is that you can make the tortillas and the refried beans ahead of time (up to five or six days ahead) and prepare the quesadillas very quickly at serving time.
+Kitchen Frau Notes: The advantage of this recipe is that you can make the tortillas and the refried beans ahead of time (up to five or six days ahead) and prepare the quesadillas very quickly at serving time.

-The recipe looks lengthy, but don’t let that put you off.
-Refried Lentil Quesadillas are really simple to make, and once you’ve made them the first time, I bet you’ll be whipping them up often.
-You can even use the tortillas as a base for all kinds of savoury crepe fillings (see the tip for adapting them at the bottom of the recipe).
+The recipe looks lengthy, but don't let that put you off.
+Refried Lentil Quesadillas are really simple to make, and once you've made them the first time, I bet you'll be whipping them up often.

 Refried Lentil Quesadillas